Hornbill-Docs/servicemanager-config/servicemanager-config/administration/custom-lookups.md

 # Custom lookups
 Custom lookups allow you to define sets of records that associate values together.

 For example, you can associate a specific catalog item with a supporting team.
-These records of association do not need to be created within workflows and can simply be called into a process at the point of need.
-As a result, custom lookups remove the need for using Decision nodes to route information for separate tasks.
-Instead, a single task, usually within a Hornbill Automation node, can be used.
+These records of association do not need to be created within workflows; they can simply be called into a process at the point of need.

+In this way, custom lookups remove the need to have complex and multiple Decision nodes inside each workflow wherein  choices must be made (e.g. whom to assign to or who should approve), or when values need to be set (e.g. impact, urgency, or risk).
+Custom lookups simplify this by storing those values inside each record of the custom lookup, and allowing you to invoke and use the relevant record values based on things such as the specific service or catalog item the workflow is running against.

 ## Topics covered
 * [Before you begin](/servicemanager-config/administration/custom-lookups#before-you-begin)